Showing posts with label #StrangerThings. Show all posts

 Code Red: Stranger Things 3 "Chapter Four: The Sauna Test"/ "Chapter Five: The Flayed"

-Episodes Four and Five of Stranger Things 3 takes exciting television to another level.
+Episodes Four and Five of Stranger Things 3 take exciting television to another level.
 Here's a recap!

 "Chapter Four: The Sauna Test"